18 of Asia's most underrated places - Local News 8

 Gogunsan Islands, South Korea

-The Gogunsan islands — meaning “an archipelago of islands” in Korean — have been a popular summer destination for locals seeking a break from city life.
+The Gogunsan islands — meaning “an archipelago of mountains” in Korean — have been a popular summer destination for locals seeking a break from city life.

 A group of 63 islands on South Korea’s west coast, the islands offer a picturesque view of verdant hills scattered amid gentle waters.